 The following approach will be used for migration

 User data will be exported from 389 AD server.
+This data will be transferred over secure channel from 389 AD server to new directory server.

 Script will be run to create an import LDIF file such that